pietrodileo/howlong/README.md

 ### Linux

-Download the `.AppImage` or another published package from the [GitHub Releases page](https://github.com/pietrodileo/howlong/releases), or install the Linux x64 AppImage with the bootstrapper:
+Download the `.AppImage` or another published package from the [GitHub Releases page](https://github.com/pietrodileo/howlong/releases), or use the bootstrapper to install the Linux x64 AppImage:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/pietrodileo/howlong/main/scripts/install/unix.sh | sh